Midlife is a threshold.

 -

-Notice what your body is saying
+Notice what your body is signaling

 -